-These magnificent light shows can add an extra dimension to night photography because they add strong colours and depth to the sky.
+These Iceland Aurora light shows can add an extra dimension to night photography because they add strong colours and depth to the sky.
 Sometimes they can be so bright that you could argue it is no longer night photography because exposures can be so short.
 Modern DSLRs can see the Northern lights with the live view better than the eye.
 With such fantastic high iso performance, you can photograph bright auroras in just a few seconds, which means you are catching 100s of photographs in a night.

 We were at the Jökulsarlon Glacier lagoon during our Winter workshop.
 These Auroras were nothing special, they were mostly green and appeared to be blurred because of the dust in the air.
 The orange glow to the right is from the Holuhraun volcanic eruption which was going on about 100 miles North of us.
 There is a possibility that there is a huge screen of ash making the Northern lights seem blurred.

 Adobe Lightroom Panorama

-picture and copy the settings to the other photo by sync. or by copying previous settings.
+picture and copy the lightroom settings to the other photo by sync. or by copying previous settings.

 First, I increased exposure and clarity for the foreground.
 Lightroom lets you adjust big areas with the Graduated filter tool.

 I increased white and de-haze for the sky.
 This will increase the intensity of the Northern Lights.

 I copied the same lightroom settings to the other photograph and merged them into a panorama.

 Lightroom’s photo merge function is pretty good.
 There are a few perspective settings you can adjust to get the right panorama dimensions.
 It can make mistakes in the stiching though, so always check the panorama photo at 100% for any stitching artifacts.